Introduction

 Introduction To GUI Visibility

 One common thing people do is like to tween their GUI.
 Usually, when people animate their UI, they animate it off the screen to hide it.
-This is good because it accomplishes what they want, BUT they usually do not toggle the visibility of the GUI.
+While this accomplishes what the programmer wants, if they do not hide the user interface with the Visible

 So how does toggling the visibility of a GUI help?
-Well, you may have noticed already but turning the visibility of a GUI off means that you are disabling functionality of the GUI.
-As we know, the less functionality the better.
+Well, you may have noticed already but turning the visibility of a GUI off means that you are disabling functionality of the user interface.
+This means clicking, hovering and all that neat stuff gets disabled as well.

 You can read more about GuiObject here, the article talks about other benefits to toggling the visibility such as disabling rendering for that time and etc.